Skip to content

 How many bets should you evaluate?

 Do not overreact to a handful of bets.
-CLV needs a sample large enough to smooth out market noise, stale closes, and one-off injury moves.
+Closing line value needs a sample large enough to smooth out market noise, stale closes, and one-off injury moves.

 Track it continuously.
-If your average CLV stays positive while your process remains consistent, that is a strong sign your numbers have bite.
+If your average closing line value stays positive while your process remains consistent, that is a strong sign your numbers have bite.

 How do you know if you're actually beating the closing line? visual summary from SharkSnip.